This Chinese Chicken Salad recipe is probably my favorite year round main course salad. It’s healthy, satisfying, and insanely crunchy!

 From the crisp sprouts and peppers, to the crunchy nuts and wonton strips, all the way to the velvety mandarin oranges, this salad is a textural masterpiece.

-This salad requires some serious chewing ~ in a good way 😉
+This salad requires some serious chewing ~ in the best way 😉

 Of course, if I’m honest, I have to admit that one of the highlights of this salad is the homemade wonton strips that I make so easily myself.
 You can buy packages of wonton wrappers in most grocery stores, they’re in the refrigerated section wherever you find tofu.
 They’re translucent little square sheets of dough that I just slice into thin strips and fry up quickly in a little hot oil.
 They’re incredibly good.
 You’ll find yourself hunting them down with every bite, so be sure to make lots.